- Health Concerns

 Regrettably, choosing this road inevitably leads to worsening of overall health.
 Taking pain medication might numb you to inflammation brought on by foods that your body can't optimally use, but your organs have to pay the price that comes with dealing with these undesirable substances.

 After several years of being stressed by a poor diet, you might see the effects of liver dysfunction as jaundice.
-Or you might find out from your doctor that your abdominal exam and blood work show signs of a fatty liver - that is, a state of enlargement from chronic abuse.
+Or you might find out from your physician that your abdominal exam and blood work show signs of a fatty liver - that is, a state of enlargement from chronic abuse.

 If you continue to ingest foods and beverages that are harmful to your liver, all in the name of continuing to live life to the fullest, you'll likely develop enough scar tissue within your liver to cause liver failure, a condition called cirrhosis.